- Urbanbees project

 Bees (Apoidea Apiformis) are extremely diversified.
 There are almost 1000 wild species in France, as well as the honey bee raised by beekeepers (also known as the domestic bee).
 2500 different species are known in Europe and close to 20 000 have been recorded throughout the world.

-Special attention will be paid to interaction between these bees with local flora (indigenous, exotic, cultivated), and also with habitat (building material and nesting sites).
+Special attention is paid to interaction between these bees with local flora (indigenous, exotic, cultivated), and also with habitat (building material and nesting sites).

 Since little is known about wild bees in France, this part is essential to pin-point the methods and the approaches that should be carried out for restoration and conservation.
 Moreover, this work will help identify the food sources and resources available in urban and peri-urban spaces.